Emily Oster

 There is a widespread belief among parents that kids shouldn’t get vaccines while they are sick.
 As you note, this can be extremely constraining.
 If we count “my child coughed” as being sick, most 2-year-olds are sick something like 85% of the time.
 Finding a vaccine appointment on the three days of the fall between illnesses feels like a fool’s errand.

 This widespread belief, though, is not based on the science.
 Vaccines work by stimulating the immune system to develop antibodies.
 The immune system can do this even if it is also dealing with other threats.
 Even if a child is on antibiotics for something, vaccines will still work similarly — antibiotics kill bacteria but should not impact the response to vaccination.
 The one exception to this is if a child is on an antiviral — say, if they are taking Tamiflu — it may make sense to wait.
-This guidance, by the way, comes from the logic of how vaccines work, but also from the CDC.
-They note that even if your child has a fever, if the illness is mild, that is not a reason to delay vaccination.
+This guidance, by the way, comes from the logic of how vaccines work but also from the CDC.
+It notes that even if your child has a fever, if the illness is mild, that is not a reason to delay vaccination.

 What is true is that vaccines will often prompt an immune response that makes kids a little tired and cranky.
 So getting them vaccinated when they are sick might add to this — or maybe once they are sick, it’s all the same, so perhaps it’s a good idea to do it all at the same time!